 - Blocking a user terminates any active experience sessions with SocialChorus, and will not allow the user to sign back in (even if they are still active in your SSO IdP).

 "Deprovision" means "block AND demote" in this article.
-Block and demote will terminate access for all users to both the experience and Program Studio except Administrators.
+Block and demote will terminate access for all users to both the experience and Studio except Administrators.

 Administrators must be manually demoted - none of the following deprovisioning options will demote an Administrator.

 Individual users can be blocked and demoted, as outlined in the article Manage Studio and Experience Access.
 Both Email Registration and SSO programs can leverage this option to cut off access for a user immediately.